ecstatic-nobel/Firehol-Sweep/README.md

 ##### Generate a CSV file containing possible malicious IP addresses using FireHOL's blocklist IP sets.

 #### Description
-Simply put, this gathers a list of possible malicious IP addresses using the dataset on [GitHub](https://github.com/firehol/blocklist-ipsets) gathered by [FireHOL](https://iplists.firehol.org/).
-This can be used in Splunk (or any other log aggregator) to sweep you environment or setup alerts when traffic is generated.
+Simply put, this gathers a list of possible malicious IP addresses using the datasets on [GitHub](https://github.com/firehol/blocklist-ipsets) gathered by [FireHOL](https://iplists.firehol.org/).
+This can be used in Splunk (or any other log aggregator) to sweep you environment or setup alerts when traffic is detected.

 #### Prerequisites